 The mission of the Institute is to promote the implementation of a comprehensive professional development and recognition system that links education and compensation for the child care workforce to ensure high quality care and education services for children and families.

-The North Carolina Institute for Child Development Professionals (Institute) provides both free and fee-based services.
+The North Carolina Institute for Child Development Professionals (Institute) is a field-based and lead non-profit organization which provides both free and fee-based services.

 Debra Torrence, Institute Director